Projeto-USPY/uspy-backend/README.md

     - Non relational database.
 Used to store all persistent data.
     - Must be accessed with an IAM key when running locally or just with the project ID if in production
+    - Some indexes are necessary for running the application, you may need to create them on the fly

 ### **Cloud run**: